webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Elemental-Air.md

 ---
 aliases:
-  - Elemental, Air
+- "Elemental, Air"
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/4
 - Creature/Armor/0
 - Creature/Health/24
-title: Elemental, Air
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Elemental, Air
 Air elementals are capricious pieces of air with simple minds.
 They spontaneously appear in clouds and high mountains, and often resemble an area of mist or a cloudlike humanoid shape.